PendolinoVoyager/scheduler/README.md

 # Employee Scheduling App

-Welcome to our Employee Scheduling App!
-This application is designed to simplify the process of scheduling employees for shifts.
+Welcome to Employee Scheduler Appi!
+This application is designed to get a quick overview on employee shifts.
 ## Initial release - only supports pre-defined shifts.
 If for some reason you want to use this app change shifts in config.ts in src/renderer/ directory.

 ## Features